MA in Arts Administration

 For a full list of courses, please see our website.

 The MA program admits students each semester.
-The preferred application deadline for fall semester is May 15; the spring preferred deadline is November 15.
+The application deadline for fall semester is March 1; the spring deadline is November 1.
 Applications submitted after this date are reviewed on a rolling basis.

 - Completed Online Application